-Lincoln Park Zoo scientists are assisting efforts to conserve the Puerto Rico parrot, whose population numbered just 13 wild birds in 1973.
+Above: Lincoln Park Zoo scientists are assisting efforts to conserve the Puerto Rico parrot, whose population numbered just 13 wild birds in 1973.

 I made the trek with colleagues Sarah Long, director of the Population Management Center, and retired conservation biologist Joanne Earnhardt.
 The three of us visited both aviaries and met with the aviary and field managers who work with the parrots every day.
 Together, we’re all part of a massive conservation effort aimed at keeping this critically endangered species on the path to recovery.